khlebobul/magic_ball/README.md

 #### 2. In the window that opens, click on the drop-down menu and select export.

-We should end up with a .riv file and add it to our assets folder
+We should end up with a .riv file and add it to our assets folder.
+In the copy of my animation, I removed the default text.

 #### 3. Add our downloaded animation to the project